 There are a variety of ways you can finance your business: traditional bank loans, asking your friends and family, or other sources.
 Getting to grips with the finances and investments early on is a great idea.
 Put things in place to ensure you are financially ready to start a successful business and then stay on top of what is coming in and what is going out to remain profitable.

 How do you decide on a business structure?

+When setting up a business, it’s a good idea to consult with an accountant or lawyer to decide on a business structure.
 Types of business structures include sole traders, partnerships, limited companies and nonprofits.
 It’s a good idea to consult with an accountant or lawyer to decide on a business structure that fits the needs of your business.

 What paperwork do you need to do to start a business?

 The requirements for starting a business depends on the type of business you want to be.
-For some types, there is very little paperwork required and you can begin trading straight away.
+For some small businesses, there is very little paperwork required and you can begin trading straight away.
 For others, you will need to go through several stages before your company is up and running, including registering a name and handing over details of your key players to Companies House.
 You can read more on how to get started on our handy guide to registering a business.

 Start selling with Square Reader for contactless and chip.